RastislavKish/RScan/README.md

 None of these assets is my work, all rights belong to their respective authors.

+## Privacy policy

+RScan looks up scanned barcodes on DuckDuckGo, therefore sharing the obtained barcode numbers with the service in the form of regular search.
+These lookup requests don't include any fingerprinting nor personal information allowing user identification or tracking, except the public IP address of the device.

+RScan itself does not collect any user information.

 ## License

 Copyright (C) 2021 Rastislav Kish